istio/istio.io/content/docs/setup/kubernetes/multicluster-install/index.md

 $ helm delete --purge istio-remote
 {{< /text >}}

-## Stable access to Istio control plane services
+## Deployment considerations
-In the above procedure, endpoint IPs of Istio services are gathered and used to invoke Helm that will create Istio services on the remote clusters.
+The above procedure provides a simple and step by step guide to deploy a multicluster environment.
+A production environment might require additional steps or more complex deployment options.
+The procedure gathers the endpoint IPs of Istio services and uses them to invoke Helm.
+This create Istio services on the remote clusters.
 As part of
 creating those services and endpoints in the remote cluster Kubernetes will add DNS entries into kube-dns.
 This allows kube-dns in the remote clusters to
 resolve the Istio service names for all envoy sidecars in those remote clusters.